 Meeting with a lactation consultant to alter your breastfeeding technique or position may help prevent the infection from returning.

+See a doctor if you’re breastfeeding and have a recent history of plugged ducts, and you experience flu-like symptoms, fever, and breast pain with redness and heat.
 Antibiotics are very effective in treating an infection.
-You’ll probably feel better within two days, but it’s important to finish the entire course of antibiotics.
+You’ll probably feel better within two days after starting the antibiotics, but it’s important to finish the entire course of antibiotics.
+The antibiotics chosen are safe for continuing breastfeeding.

 With diligent self-care and adherence to your doctor’s directions, you can reduce your risk of a recurrence.